saturnlighting/literature-review/README.md

 1. To what extent does road lighting influence cycling uptake?

-2. What are the possible causes of this positive relationship?
+2. What are the possible causes of this positive association?

-3. Is the association between road lighting and cycling uptake the same between different groups?
+3. Is the association the same between different groups?

 4. What type of road lighting is the most suitable for cyclists?